ModelEarth/community/resources/censusreporter/README.md

 [Our Python 3 Fork](https://github.com/modelearth/map)

-### CensusReporter - Django - PostgreSQL

-**Project**
+### CensusReporter Frontend with Google Data Commons API

+Using the [frontend](https://censusreporter.org/profiles/16000US1304000-atlanta-ga/) from the Python 3 fork of CensusReporter, we'll point demographics charts at the Google Data Commons API (retain support for PostgreSQL).

+**Goal**

-Use the Python 3 fork of CensusReporter to upgrade the US version and create an easy starting point for any country or state to integrate their demographic, industry and environmental data for analysis by machine learning algorithms.
+Allow any country to integrate their demographic, industry and environmental data for analysis by machine learning algorithms using a common Schema within the Google Data Commons API.

 The Wazimap fork provides a Python 3 version of Census Reporter with international usage.
 We're aiming to bring it in sync with the Python 2 version used by [CensusReporter.org](https://CensusReporter.org).